-We are extraordinarily proud to say that two of our teachers have been awarded Music Together Certification Level I status, having demonstrated outstanding achievement in teaching, musicianship, program philosophy, and parent education.
+We are extraordinarily proud to say that three of our teachers have been awarded Music Together Certification Level I status, having demonstrated outstanding achievement in teaching, musicianship, program philosophy, and parent education.
 The awards were granted by the Center for Music and Young Children in Princeton, New Jersey, Kenneth K. Guilmartin, Founder/Director.
 Teacher and director Jackie Freimor has been awarded the highest level of Music Together certification--Certification Level II--for excellence in articulation of program philosophy, assessment of children's music development, and teaching mastery.
 The award was granted by Kenneth K. Guilmartin, Founder/Director, and Lili M. Levinowitz, PhD, Director of Research.

 Jackie Freimor has been performing as a singer/guitarist since she was a child, and she played her first professional gig at age 15.
 She is also a self-taught pianist, and for a time she played the lute and the viola da gamba.
 Most recently, she was the rhythm guitar player and backup vocalist in a Manhattan-based alternative rock band.
 Jackie first experienced Music Together when she enrolled her daughter in the program, and she is always eager to share her and her daughter's love of the program with other families.
 Jackie began her first semester as a licensed Music Together center director in fall 2005.
 She was awarded Music Together Certification Level I status in December 2009 and Certification Level II status in July 2013.